 To go deeper into why the hallux matters for your gait, it’s worth understanding the mechanism with which it assists the leg in stepping.
 That mechanism is called the windlass mechanism, where the hallux pulls on the plantar fascia of the foot, creating tension.
 This tension raises the arch, stiffens the foot and enables a strong push-off.
 The stiffness makes the foot a rigid lever, while the plantar fascia pushes against the ground, making for a healthy step.
 [2]

-One cause of plantar fasciitis is the prolonged pronation or flattening of the foot arch increasing the strain on muscles and ligaments.
+One cause of plantar fasciitis is prolonged pronation or flattening of the foot arch, which increases strain on muscles and ligaments.
 People with pronation problems have a more flexible, lower-arched foot.
 Effective treatment depends on controlling pronation.
-Excessive pronation can be caused by muscle weakness, tight Achilles tendons, as well as abnormal foot structures.
+Excessive pronation can be caused by muscle weakness, tight Achilles tendons, and abnormal foot structures.

 Stretches for Plantar Fasciitis Injury

-The key message to patients who suffer from this condition should be that they must perform exercises or their symptoms will reappear.
+The key message for patients with this condition should be that they must perform exercises, or their symptoms will reappear.
 These can include high-load strength training.

 High-load strength training may help to reduce pain and improve function more quickly.
 A simple progressive protocol performed every other day results in better self-reported outcomes than plantar fascia-specific stretching.
 A couple of plantar fascia stretches may include:

-Remember that before you begin any exercise or stretching, we highly suggest that you make an appointment with a specialized healthcare provider to properly diagnose your condition.
+Remember that before you begin any exercise or stretching, we highly recommend making an appointment with a specialised healthcare provider to properly diagnose your condition.
 Self-diagnosing and treatment can lead to further complications and injuries down the road.

 Where to Buy Orthotic Insoles for Plantar Fasciitis in Singapore

-One of the common treatments for plantar fasciitis is to use orthotics in an attempt to address imbalances during walking gait or foot strike.
-Orthopaedic insoles for plantar fasciitis can help with your pain, and prevent your condition from getting worse.
-Custom orthotic insoles raise the medial longitudinal arch of the foot to immediately relieve patients of pain as it reduces tissue stress during standing and ambulation.
+One common treatment for plantar fasciitis is the use of plantar fasciitis orthotics to address imbalances in walking gait or foot strike.
+Orthopaedic insoles for plantar fasciitis can help with your pain and prevent your condition from getting worse.
+Custom orthotic insoles raise the medial longitudinal arch of the foot, immediately relieving pain by reducing tissue stress during standing and ambulation.

-In addition to orthotic therapy, stretching exercises to facilitate big toe activation is effective for reducing inflammation and providing relief from the discomfort associated with plantar fasciitis.
+In addition to orthotic therapy, stretching exercises to activate the big toe are effective for reducing inflammation and relieving discomfort associated with plantar fasciitis.

-If you’re wondering if over-the-counter or custom-made is the best orthotic insoles for plantar fasciitis, read our article about the benefits of prescribed insoles versus store-bought.
+If you’re wondering if over-the-counter or custom-made insoles are the best for plantar fasciitis, read our article about the benefits of prescribed insoles versus store-bought.
 One of the best arch support insoles for plantar fasciitis in Singapore is The Foot Practice’s carbon fibre insoles by Footworks podiatric laboratory.

-Plantar fasciitis is a cause of chronic pain under the heel and bottom of the foot and is one of many conditions that affect the foot.
-It’s important to deal with plantar fasciitis as it arises, as studies suggest if it is left unattended, it can lead to a vicious cycle.
-When your foot is affected, your daily activities and your exercise routines can be greatly hampered.
+Plantar fasciitis is a cause of chronic heel and bottom-of-foot pain and is one of many conditions that affect the foot.
+It’s important to address plantar fasciitis as it arises, as studies suggest that if left unattended, it can lead to a vicious cycle.
+When your foot is affected, your daily activities and your exercise routines can be significantly hampered.

 Stretching, in conjunction with custom-made orthotics for plantar fasciitis from The Foot Practice, can bring you on the path to recovery.
-Make your appointment with The Foot Practice today so we can figure out what is the best way to support you and your foot, whether it be custom insoles, stretching exercises, or other means of healing.
+Make your appointment with The Foot Practice sports podiatrist today so we can figure out the best way to support your foot, whether that’s custom insoles, stretching exercises, or other healing methods.

 ———-